samizzo/nshader/README.md

 ## NShader

-This is a clone of Issam Khalil's Visual Studio 2013 fork of Alexandre Mutel's NShader syntax highlighting Visual Studio extension for shader languages.
+This is a fork of Issam Khalil's Visual Studio 2013 fork of Alexandre Mutel's NShader syntax highlighting Visual Studio extension for shader languages.
 I've cloned it into my own github repository as I prefer to use github rather than CodePlex.
 The original nshader project is available here:

    https://nshader.codeplex.com/